faenrandir/a_careful_examination/documents/spiritual_experiences-testimony-holy_ghost/surprise_as_rubric_for_deciding_holy_ghost.md

 On one level, this seems to be a perfectly valid approach to discerning information sources.[^information_as_surprise] Were we able to quantify the information content of a closed container and then some quantity of information that seemed foreign to the original source were to appear all in an instant, the most reasonable conclusion would be that the information originated elsewhere.

-The research on cognition suggests a different potential source for unexpected (or surprising) conclusions that appear unexpectedly to our conscious awareness--the brain's own sub-consciousness.
-A small sample of the available research on the brain's functioning should be enough to demonstrate:
+The research on cognition suggests a different potential source for unexpected (or surprising) conclusions that seemingly appear out of nowhere into our conscious awareness--the brain's own sub-conscious.
+For instance:

 * Roger Sperry's [split brain experiments](https://embryo.asu.edu/pages/roger-sperrys-split-brain-experiments-1959-1968) demonstrated that the mammalian brain shares some kinds of information with other parts of the brain (mainly via the corpus callosum).
 * Hasher and Zacks demonstrated that [our brains are *constantly* sub-consciously processing information](https://www.researchgate.net/publication/16800042_Automatic_Processing_of_Fundamental_Information_The_Case_of_Frequency_of_Occurrence).
 This allows us to "know" things that we have never deliberately rationalized or even consciously thought about.